quinn-dougherty/goalrefinement-talk/talk.md

     - How to win

 # Why the talk might matter to you

 - You care about stuff but you're not sure where you plug in yet
-- You'd like to introspect more about what you'd like to do
+- You'd like time spent figuring out what you care about to lead to _actionable insights_

+## Takeaways

+- You can fix stuff that's broken
+- You should introspect to identify goals that make sense for you

 # 1. Beliefs